voloko/uki/docs/core/view/base.markdown

 ### view.Base.prototype._createDom(initArgs)

 Extended in subclasses.
-Should create `this._dom`. `this._dom` it the root dom node of the view.
+Should create `this._dom`. `this._dom` it the root DOM node of the view.

 This is the only method you need to extend to create a subclass.
 Everything else is optional.